kangggchan/kangggchan/README.md

 ## Welcome to my GitHub! 👋 I'm Bui Phuoc Khang

 🎓 **Integrated BSc & MSc in Computer Science**
-💼 **Sophomore, Department of Computer Science and Engineering at KNU**
+💼 **Senior, Department of Computer Science and Engineering at KNU**

 ---